 Changed locally to use the unordered_map and wrote test to see that it will be serialize the same way.

 #8 Updated by Paul Bauer almost 2 years ago

 I was thinking more about this and realized that the table is never used for index based lookup before it is supposed to be finalized.

 This means that we should be able to live with the unordered_map for the entries during building of the topology, and then can move it an ordered vector for serialization and de-serialization.

 Any thoughts about that?

-#9 Updated by Roland Schulz 3 months ago
+#9 Updated by Roland Schulz almost 2 years ago